zhangrengang/SubPhaser/README.md

 ### When SubPhaser do not work ###
 1. It is expected not to work with autopolyploids, as autopolyploids is expected not to produce subgenome-specific TEs.
-2. It may not work when there are too many natural combinations or artifact switch errors between subgenomes.
+2. It may not work when there are too many natural recombinations or artifact switch errors between subgenomes.
 3. It does not work when there are no or too few TEs expanding in the independently evolving period of the progenitors or these TEs have been eliminated.
 This maybe true for some plants and fungi with low TE content.
 4. It may not work for mesopolyploids, and not work for paleopolyploids, which subgenome-specific TEs have been eliminated.
 However, the genetic boundary is not very clear.
 5. Other unknown cases can be reported to me.